 - Daily review sessions take just 2-3 minutes

-- Tons of cool extras, like podcasts, games and live classes
+- Tons of cool bonus features, like podcasts, games, and the Babbel magazine

 Cons